neuromore/Doc/neuromoreStudio/Nodes.md

 | File | The local filename of the data file. |
 | Format | The data format of the input file.
 Possible values are: *Simple CSV 	(*.csv)*,*Timestamped CSV 	(*.csv)*.
 The default value is *Simple CSV 	(*.csv)*. |
 | Sample Rate | Override the sample rate of the output channels.
 Possible values are in the range *0.00* .. *0.00*.The default value is *0.00*. |

-Override the sample rate of the output channels.
-Possible values are in the range *0.00* .. *0.00*.The default value is *0.00*.
+# Output Nodes
-# This category contains all Output Nodes
+# This category contains all Output Nodes.
-Output Nodes.
 ## Custom Feedback
 ![Custom Feedback Node Icon](../neuromoreStudio/Images/Nodes/Icons/27679c9e-bb6c-11e4-8dfc-aa07a5b093db.png)